SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-darwin-award-vaccine.md

 ---

 Sometimes politicians pursue policies so _breathtakingly_ out of touch with reality, you just don't know what to say.
-Understandable, because "breathtaking".
+(Understandably, because "breathtaking".)

 ## The Darwin Prize